We’re officially kneecap deep in holiday hoopla and soon to be in full throttle tinsel mode.

 So bust out the citrus juicer with me and let’s start to alkalize.

-This is so simple, you could make it part of your daily routine starting tomorrow.
-Sunday Funday!
+This is so simple that you can make it part of your daily routine starting tomorrow.

 So there they are, a few tricks to have in your back pocket when you need them.
 May they bring a touch of balance to your holiday cheer.
 Sometimes it’s the little things that make a big difference, and that’s a good thing because sometimes that’s all we have time for.